Clean Energy Financing Partnership Facility (CEFPF)

 What is the CEFPF?

 The CEFPF was established in 2007 to help improve energy security in developing member countries and decrease the rate of climate change.
-It will do this by financing the deployment of new, more efficient and less polluting supply and end-use technologies.
+It will do this by financing the deployment of new, more efficient and less polluting supply and end-use technologies, through either grant or non-grant resources.

 What are the priorities?